f1lrotto/Excercise-tracker/README.md

 - register an account
 - after logging in:
   - view all existing excercises
-  - add a new excercise, with its description, duration and date when it was performed
+  - add a new exercise, with its description, duration and date when it was performed
-  - edit an existing excercise
+  - edit an existing exercise
-  - delete a specific excercise
+  - delete a specific exercise
 ### Technologies used
 Front-end is created with **handlebars**, while back-end is running on **Node.js** with **express**